FinnOD/mappings/README.md

 **UniprotID** – (eg. Q9Y6R4) Must be accurate as this is what is used to map the dataset into the known interaction network.

-<ins>**AntibodyTarget**</ins>  – This can be in any form or left blank
+**AntibodyTarget** – This can be in any form or left blank

 **Phosphosite** – This is the antibodies recognised phosphosite, in the form (Y1234 or S234 or T564, combinations of Y1234+Y1235 or S235/T537 are accepted and will be split during the analysis into the individual phosphosites.
 If Pan-specific antibodies are included (to enable protein level normalisation) they need to be denoted with the term "Pan"

 **ControlMean** – Mean control signal/value (mean of technical duplicates or of biological duplicates if available).
 Can be performed on single none replicated signal if desired.

 **ControlError(%)** – Mean control signal/value error as a percentage (Error range between replicates / mean signal/value * 100) – if performed on a single replicate fill this column with ‘0’

 <ins>**TreatedMean** – Mean treated/infected signal/value (mean of technical duplicates or of biological duplicates if available).
 Can be performed on single none replicated signal if desired.

 **TreatedError(%)** – Mean treated/infected signal/value error as a percentage (Error range between replicates / mean signal/value * 100) – if performed on a single replicate fill this column with ‘0’

 ### Output Data